tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 Symbol naming rules
 ......................

-Here are the rules of symbol naming for different types of instruments on the TradingView\'s side.
+Here are the symbol naming rules for different instrument types on the TradingView\'s side.

 Stocks
 ~~~~~~